data-lessons/library-webscraping-DEPRECATED/_extras/xpath.md

 within a document and what their relationships with each others are.

-For example, to select all the `blockquote` nodes of this page, we can write
+For example, to select all the `blockquote` elements visible on this page, we can write

 ~~~
 $x("html/body/div/blockquote")